DracoBynum/DracoBynum.github.io/resume.md

 # Draco Bynum

-> IF you know the enemy and know yourself, you need not fear the results of a hundred battles.
+> If you know the enemy and know yourself, you need not fear the results of a hundred battles.

 draco.bynum@gmail.com